Triggers

 Unprotected and prolonged sunlight exposure is a common reason for cold sore outbreaks.
 The sun's UVA and UVB rays can affect the immune system, stimulating the cold sore virus and causing an outbreak.
 Spending less time unprotected in the sun will help combat your chances of a cold sore recurrence.

-To help protect yourself and lower your risk of triggering a cold sore outbreak during and after sun exposure:
+To help protect your risk of triggering a cold sore outbreak during and after sun exposure:

 If you experience frequent cold sores after spending time in the sun, consider adjusting your habits to ensure your outbreaks don’t happen as often.
 Cold sores will be easier to manage and live with when you’re able to reduce UV-related causes.